zn9988/publications/1.TP-Link Tapo C100 - HTTP Denial-Of-Service/README.md

 ----------------------------
 # Recommendation Remediation

-All TP-Link Tapo C100 customers must take action and apply the patch official firmware of **Tapo C100 V2.0 1.3.9 Build 231019 Rel.40264n** to address the vulnerability discovered in TAPO C100.
+All TP-Link Tapo C100 customers must take action and update the latest official firmware of **Tapo C100 V2.0 1.3.9 Build 231019 Rel.40264n** via the Tapo mobile app to address this vulnerability discovered in TAPO C100.

-# Reference

 ---------------------------